2317Ankit/APS-Portfolio.github.io/README.md

 **Algorithm**: Binary Search

-**Use Case:** This allows users on Flipkart to quickly find products by searching within a sorted list, providing them with relevant results based on their search queries.
+**Use Case:** This approach will allows users on Flipkart to quickly find products by searching within a sorted list, providing them with relevant results based on their search queries.

 **Challenges**
 - Ensuring the product list is always sorted, handling cases where the product may not exist, and efficiently managing large datasets to maintain quick search responses.